John L. Littrell

 John represents individuals and businesses in high-stakes disputes.

 A specialist in white collar defense and investigations, John has handled all types of fraud cases (including wire fraud, bank fraud, tax fraud, mail fraud, health care fraud and securities fraud) as well as public corruption and bribery offenses, violations of international trade and export laws, anti-kickback statutes and other regulatory offenses.
-He advises clients under government scrutiny in highly regulated industries, including health care, government contracts, finance, and firearms and explosives.
-He has represented clients from all over the world, including elected officials, professional athletes, health care providers, lawyers, and financial professionals.
+He advises clients in highly regulated industries, including health care, government contracts, and finance.
+He has represented clients from all over the world, including elected officials, professional athletes, health care providers, lawyers, and financial advisors.